faisalnazik/Django-React-Redux-Boilerplate/README.md

         $ pip install -r requirements/local.txt

-    - Create .env file in config and put variables for Secret Key and Database (PostgreSQL) as created in sample.env file
+    - Create .env file in config and put variables for Secret Key and Database (PostgreSQL) are optional as by default IS_POSTGRESQL = False and won't reuired the credentials.
+If your turn this into True then set the variables for that as created in sample.env file

         $ python manage.py makemigrations